 More Yummy Smoothie Recipes

-If you make this ginger smoothie, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this ginger smoothie recipe, be sure to leave a comment below!

 - 1 tablespoon freshly grated ginger

 - Add all ingredients to a blender and blend until smooth.
-Pour into glasses.
-Enjoy!
+Divide the smoothie between two glasses.
+Serve and enjoy!